 The ground command station will have a user interface that allows the user to monitor the satellite in space and receive mission data from the satellite.
 The user will be in close proximity to the transmitter of the ground station in order to have no obstructions in data transmission.
 This technology is not ideal for children or unsupervised students.
-However, this small satellite system will be designed for ease of usability, allowing for users who are unfamiliar with the technology to quickly learn how to use it.
+However, this small satellite system will be designed for ease of use, allowing for users who are unfamiliar with the technology to quickly learn how to use it.